 PHARMACY AND EXPERIMENTAL PHARMACOLOGY

-The research focuses on investigations of the foods, nutrients and dietary supplements (essential fatty acids, antioxidants and anti-inflammatory compounds) in human health and disease with a particular emphasis on elucidation of mechanisms involved.
+The research focuses on investigations of the foods, nutrients and dietary supplements (essential fatty acids, antioxidants and anti-inflammatory compounds) in human health and disease with a particular emphasis on providing evidence base for efficacy and safety for their health claims and elucidation of mechanisms involved.

 The research activities span from conducting clinical and behavioural trials, through community and population-based research to basic metabolism and physiology.